kubeshop/testkube/docs/docs/overview/testkube-benefits.md

 ## Run Your Tests Inside Your Cluster

 Testkube runs your tests inside your Kubernetes cluster and not from a CI pipeline.
 This is a huge networking security benefit because you don't need to expose your cluster to the world to be able to test its application.

+## Execute your tests from any CI/CD tool

+We decouple test orchestration from your CI/CD pipelines by triggering Testkube’s testing orchestration and execution engine right from within your CI/CD workflow regardless of the tools you use, giving you vendor neutrality and a plethora of options amongst GitLab, GitHub Actions, CircleCI, or a GitOps approach.

 ## GitOps Friendly Testing Strategy